 I love me some serious chocolate, but vanilla is tops when we’re talking cake or ice cream.
 Everything else is fair game…may the best player win!

-But these specific chocolate cupcakes are the BEST.
+But these specific chocolate cupcakes are the BEST (adapted from The Cupcake Diaries).
 So superior that I’ve even been known to eat the batter by spoonful a time or two.

 (Or every single time I’ve mixed it up…ahem.)